 Jefferson Primary School’s faculty and support staff has made it their mission to educate students by effectively teaching an enriched body of knowledge through the active participation of all students, building upon their unique talents and abilities to produce creative, self-assured, responsible citizens who are capable of critical thought and action.

-Jefferson currently educates more than 450 students from kindergarten through fourth grade.
+Jefferson currently educates more than 350 students from kindergarten through third grade.
 In addition to teaching the 3 R’s, all students enjoy experiences in art, music and physical education.
 Students also attend weekly story telling sessions in the library and make excellent use of the technology available to them in the library, classrooms and media center.

 The staff, students and parents of Jefferson Primary School work together in creating a place of rich academic programs in a safe and positive environment.
 Faculty, staff and parents believe children learn what they live.
 Extensive efforts have been made to create a school environment where children have the opportunity to be happy and are treated with respect in school.